mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 ############
 - Updated :ref:`LoadMuonLog <algm-LoadMuonLog>` to read units for most log values.
 - It is now possible to exclude a fit range when executing the :ref:`CalculateMuonAsymmetry <algm-CalculateMuonAsymmetry>` algorithm.
--The :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` algorithm will include the units for the log value (when they are available)
+- The :ref:`PlotAsymmetryByLogValue <algm-PlotAsymmetryByLogValue>` algorithm will include the units for the log value (when they are available)

 BugFixes
 ############